 Mr. Ostling represents employers, insurance entities, self-insured entities and third party administrators before the WCAB on standard workers' compensation defense, Section 132(a) discrimination claims and serious and willful misconduct claims.

-Dona Lee Skeren is the assistant managing attorney of Floyd Skeren Manukian Langevin, LLP's employment law department.
+Dona Lee Skeren is of counsel with the Law Offices of Floyd Skeren Manukian Langevin.
 She provides advice and counsel to employers on a variety of employment related matters ranging from discrimination, harassment and/or retaliation to general human resources matters such as employee handbook development and employer notice obligations under federal and state law.
 Ms. Skeren's focus is on assisting employers with understanding and converging the return-to-work cross-over issues related to federal and state leave laws, more specifically, the nuances associated with California workers' compensation laws and the FEHA/ADA/ADAAA disability discrimination laws.
 She also conducts employment law related seminars and training sessions throughout California and is co-editor of www.floydskerenemploymentlaw.com and www.employmentlawweekly.com.

 After finishing her undergraduate education at California State University, Fullerton, Ms. Skeren obtained her Juris Doctorate degree at Golden Gate University School of Law, where she was a law review staff member, received several academic awards and spent a summer term as a law clerk for an Administrative Law Judge at the Fair Employment and Housing Commission, in San Francisco, California.
 In 1995, Ms. Skeren began her career with Floyd Skeren Manukian Langevin, LLP, representing employers, insurance entities, and third party administrators in workers' compensation matters, including standard defense of claims, 132a discrimination allegations, serious and willful allegations and all other employment related issues.
 Additionally, she assisted in the editing and publication of Judge David W. O'Brien's California Workers' Compensation Claims and Benefits handbook and his unemployment insurance treatise.